mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 _**Prepared Level 1 Spells.**_ You prepare the list of level 1 spells that are available for you to cast with this feature.
 Choose two level 1 spells from the Bard spell list.

-_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one level 1 Bard spell on your list with another level 1 Bard spell.
+_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one spell on your list with another level 1 Bard spell.
+Starting at Fighter level 7, you can replace a spell on your list with a level 1 or level 2 Bard spell.

 _**Spellcasting Ability.**_ Charisma is your spellcasting ability for your Bard spells.